Anorov/cloudflare-scrape/README.md

 cloudflare-scrape
 =================

 A simple Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented with [Requests](https://github.com/kennethreitz/requests).
+Python versions 2.6 - 3.7 are supported.
 Cloudflare changes their techniques periodically, so I will update this repo frequently.

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
-Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.
+Cloudflare's anti-bot page currently just checks if the client supports JavaScript, though they may add additional techniques in the future.

-Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape requires Node.js to solve Javascript challenges.
-This allows the script to easily impersonate a regular web browser without explicitly deobfuscating and parsing Cloudflare's Javascript.
+Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape requires Node.js to solve JavaScript challenges.
+This allows the script to easily impersonate a regular web browser without explicitly deobfuscating and parsing Cloudflare's JavaScript.

 Note: This only works when regular Cloudflare anti-bots is enabled (the "Checking your browser before accessing..." loading page).
 If there is a reCAPTCHA challenge, you're out of luck.
-Thankfully, the Javascript check page is much more common.
+Thankfully, the JavaScript check page is much more common.

 For reference, this is the default message Cloudflare uses for these sorts of pages: